marekdedic/imagelightbox/README.md

 ## Fullscreen

 Simply set the `fullscreen` option to true to enable the option.
 If the user's browser supports the fullscreen API, they can switch to fullscreen mode by pressing enter.
+A indicator will flash to inform the user.

 ## Video